exhuma/python-course-basic/python-advanced/slides/unittesting.rst

 * mocking (via ``unittest.mock`` in Python3.3+)

 Because it's Python, you can easily monkey-patch and fake/stub out existing functions as well instead of mocking.
-Especially if you don't need the tracking that is provided via mocks.

 .. note::